-When you defend your DUI case, the first step is to determine whether the arrest was made in a lawful manner.
+- DUI Arrest in Tennessee - When you defend your DUI case, the first step is to determine whether the arrest was made in a lawful manner.
 The police officer must have probable cause to believe that you committed a crime.
 In most DUI cases, the evidence includes field sobriety tests and breathalyzer results.
-The police officer may believe that you are under the influence and may use this opinion as evidence at trial.
-The Best DUI attorneys may be able to have your charges immediately dismissed due to the improper collection of evidence or an unlawful arrest.
+The police officer may believe you are under the influence and use this opinion as evidence at trial.
+Our attorneys may be able to have your charges immediately dismissed due to the improper collection of evidence or an unlawful arrest.

-The General Sessions court typically has jurisdiction over DUI cases in Tennessee.
+- General Sessions & Grand Jury for Tennessee DUI Defense Cases - The General Sessions court typically has jurisdiction over DUI cases in Tennessee.
 Many of the cases are resolved through a plea agreement so the case never needs to proceed to court.
 However, if a plea deal cannot be reached, the case will continue to a preliminary hearing or bench trial.
 The judge will determine whether there is probable cause to proceed with the case.
 If so, the case will go to a grand jury.
-The grand jury consists of a group of 13 citizens.
-They review the case and decide whether there is enough probable cause to prosecute.
-The Best attorneys in Chattanooga can help you select the most advantageous method for having your Tennessee DUI defense case heard.
+The grand jury consists of a group of 13 citizens who review your case and decide whether there is enough probable cause to prosecute.
+At Best And Brock, our DUI lawyers in Chattanooga can help you select the most advantageous method for having your Tennessee DUI defense case heard.

 You may also have your driving privileges revoked as a result of a DUI conviction.
 The length of time your license is suspended depends on the severity of the offense.
 Generally, at least a one-year suspension is required.
 In some instances, you may be allowed to have restricted driving privileges so you can drive to and from work.

 - Easily Accessible

 - Experienced Litigators